 - If when you were arrested you had a deadly weapon

 - If you have previously participated in Prop 36 twice before

 - If you refuse drug treatment as a condition of your probation term

-It’s clear that there are benefits to Proposition 36 and if you are facing drug related charges then it’s imperative to talk to an attorney to see if Drug Diversion is an option for you.
+It’s clear that there are benefits to Proposition 36 and if you are facing drug related charges then it’s imperative to talk to a Los Angeles Criminal Defense Attorney to see if Drug Diversion is an option for you.